 It is the policy of Heartland RADAC to offer an assessment and/or treatment to any individual who requests our services.
-If the individual is willing to provide proof of personal and demographic information regarding residency, income and household size, we will be able to determine whether they fall within eligibility guidelines to enable a portion of the fee to be paid by Federal Block Grant, Medicaid funds or other third-party payers.
+If the individual is willing to provide proof of personal and demographic information regarding residency, income and household size, we will be able to determine whether they fall within eligibility guidelines to enable a portion of the fee to be paid by Behavioral Health Services (BHS) /AAPS Funds, Medicaid funds or other third party payers on a sliding scale.

-Federal Block Grant funds are available for clients who are documented residents of Kansas and who have documented income at, or below, 200% of the Federal Poverty Guidelines (FPG).
-Clients must meet both residency requirements and income eligibility before they will be considered eligible for Federal Block Grant funds.
+Behavioral Health Services (BHS) /AAPS Funded, Federal Block Grant funds are available for clients who are documented residents of Kansas and who have documented income at, or below, 200% of the Federal Poverty Guidelines (FPG).
+Clients must meet both residency requirements and income eligibility before they will be considered eligible for BHS/AAPS funds.

-To determine eligibility for Federal Block Grant funding, clients are required to submit documentation to Heartland RADAC, which confirms that their income is within Federal Poverty Guidelines and affirms Kansas Residency.
-If the client is unable or unwilling to provide the eligibility documentation, they will be charged the fee for the assessment service, due by the assessment.
+To determine eligibility for BHS /AAPS funding, clients are required to submit documentation to Heartland RADAC, which confirms that their income is within Federal Poverty Guidelines and affirms Kansas Residency.
+If the client is unable or unwilling to provide the documentation, they will be charged the fee for the assessment service, due at the time of the assessment or before.